 I tended the peeps with lots of love and cleaned a few pasted vents.
 Since the heating system wasn’t working well, I kept the room at 70-80 degrees Fahrenheit for weeks… I spent nearly every moment with those peeps during that time.
 My younger sister, which I share a room with (who is also awesome, by the way), tolerated the ridiculous discomforts for the my sake as well as the sakes of my peeps.
 The chicks grew and became very attached to me… and I to them.
 The little adornments on the tops of their heads are absolutely endearing.
 We ended up with one Crevcouer cockerel that I had to re-home… But I expected as much because crested varieties are usually sold straight run.

 One of the Crevcouers is, to this day, small and has short legs.
-She also has a voice that is the perfect imitation of a field cricket… Her name became Cricket.
+(She can run just as fast as anyone… she just has to move her legs faster).
+This little Crevcouer also has a voice that is the perfect imitation of a field cricket… Her name became Cricket.
 (The name was kinda creative but Cricket is the name of my friend’s cat so it isn’t really original… Plus, it is unusual when a chicken starts chirping like a cricket).

 Another one of the Crevcouers developed a twisted beak.
 Her crest is crooked, her wings are tipped white and her feet are far to big for the rest of her… which causes frequent tumbles.
 She also likes to be able to be wherever I am whenever she can.
 She is called Elly.